 Commercial Property Values by Address

 To do so, simply enter the exact address of the property you’re looking to find in the top of the property search page.

-When the address appears in the dropdown, you can click it, to which you’ll be brought directly the profile page of that property.
+When the address appears in the dropdown, you can click it, to which you’ll be brought directly that property’s profile.

 Commercial Property Values by Zip Code